Unity-Technologies/kaizen/README.md

 # kaizen

-A continuous delivery framework for Unity extensions.
+A dependency management and continuous delivery framework for Unity extensions.

+## Rationale

 The underlying assumption is that by breaking system functionality into smaller units that can be evolved and deployed independently of each other integration becomes simpler